cdrani/chorus/README.md

 Use the slider left and right thumbs to narrow down the section you want to save.
 This saved section will be the only part of the song played from now on.

-Set left and right thumbs at 0 to skip a track completely, or better yet...

 ⭐ 🛑 Block a song from being played forever.
 In the artist, album, playlists, or queue pages, clicking the block icon will toggle the track's blocked/unblocked state.
 In the blocked state, that song will always be skipped from being played in an album, queue, and/or playlist.
 Blocking a song takes precedence over a saved snip.

 ⭐ 💡 Toggling the entire extension on/off by clicking the extension icon in the toolbar.
 Toggle the extension off whenever you want to listen to Spotify without your snips, blocked songs, or custom playback speeds and pitch.
 Toggle it back on to enjoy the features.
 It would be a good idea to have the extension pinned for quick access and use of this feature.